Kowloon Nights

 Kowloon Nights is a video gaming investment fund established in 2017.
-It was founded by chief executive officer Alexis Garavaryan, who is also CEO of partner publisher Kepler Interactive, and Jay Chi.
+It was founded by French entrepreneur and incumbent chief executive officer Alexis Garavaryan with Hong Kong-born and Japan-based investor Jay Chi.

 History

-Alexis Garavaryan, formerly of Ubisoft, ID@Xbox and Tencent, and Jay Chi, a consultant working for games publishers and Makers Fund founding partner, started Kowloon Nights as they felt value in their "knowledge of and access to Asian markets" in October 2017.
+Alexis Garavaryan, a former employee of Ubisoft, ID@Xbox and Tencent, and Jay Chi, former Head of Video Games Practice at McKinsey & Company and founding partner of Makers Fund, established Kowloon Nights in October 2017 as they felt value in their "knowledge of and access to Asian markets".
 The fund's investors are said to be "based in Asia" and "from the game industry".
-The name references Kowloon City and is meant to reflect "Asian roots".
+The name references Kowloon City in Hong Kong and is meant to reflect "Asian roots".

-On 17 March 2022, Kowloon announced a "revenue milestone" of and partnership with Kepler Interactive, a games publisher Garavaryan spearheaded.
+On 17 March 2022, Kowloon announced a revenue milestone of and partnership with Kepler Interactive, a game publisher whose foundation Garavaryan also spearheaded.